 - A customer provides identification or account credentials (i.e. non standard password, IP address or flash cookies) shared by another account.

 The full list of red flag indicators from FinCEN can be found here.

 Given the increased use of virtual assets, your financial institution might be considering banking virtual asset service providers (VASPs).
-As outlined in a recent webinar, if you do decide to include VAs and VASPs as part of your business, here are some things need to be done to mitigate virtual currency AML risks:
+As outlined in a recent webinar, if you do decide to include VAs and VASPs as part of your business, here are some things that need to be done to mitigate virtual currency AML risks:

 - When evaluating cryptocurrency risks, the cryptocurrency type must be evaluated and understood.
 Each cryptocurrency type presents a different type of risk, but from an AML/KYC perspective, privacy coins pose the highest risk.

 - Like with fiat currency, you need to do transaction monitoring.
-This is where blockchain forensics is incredibly important and can be used for both with when money comes in and also after the fact for investigations.
+This is where blockchain forensics is incredibly important and can be used for when money comes in and also after the fact for investigations.

 - Finally, keep doing what you are doing.
 Everything you do with traditional fiat currency applies for cryptocurrencies including sanctions screening, PEP screening, adverse media, etc.

 - New coins and new types will continue to emerge as coins split (hard fork), new coins are developed, and new problems are solved through cryptocurrency.
 It is important to stay informed and assess the risk with each.

 If you are interested in learning more about how technological advancements are changing compliance, read our recent article about fintech AML risks.